 This aspect of communication between the two teams is critical.
 Developers must understand how to re-create an error to be able to fix it, so software testers must clearly describe every step that must be taken to arrive at that bug.
 Identifying configuration errors and adding any relevant data will make the correction process much easier for developers.
 Good bug report saves developers nerves and time, makes work on bug fixes easier, and also helps testers in retesting and minimizes the risk of rejecting bug reports.

 The number of testers involved in the software development lifecycle will depend on the scale of a given project.
 Large-scale software products may require dedicated testers to check specific components only.
 When multiple people are involved in the testing process, having a clear and unified process for reporting bugs will minimize the potential ambiguities that developers may otherwise encounter.

-Testers and developers work together closely during the entire development process, so it’s important to have a tool in place that facilitates daily updates.
-At CSARHK, we mainly use JIRA for communication, planning the tasks for every team member and tracking progress and reporting bugs, but Slack may also be useful in the software development process.
+Testers and software developers work together closely during the entire development process, so it’s important to have a tool in place that facilitates daily updates.
+At CSARHK, we mainly use JIRA for communication, planning the tasks for every team member, and tracking progress and reporting bugs, but Slack may also be useful in the software development process.

 You can pick any tool that best suits both teams.
-The point is to have a communication channel for reporting the bugs immediately to the entire team, so it could be addressed as soon as possible.
+The point is to have a communication channel for reporting the bugs immediately to the entire team, so they could be addressed as soon as possible.
 Make sure it also has planning features that will allow you to assign tasks and outline the structure and features so everyone could see the bigger picture.